tirsgaard/AlphaGo_Zero_implementation/README.md

 Everything else is written by us.

 ## Packages used
+Pytorch is needed.
-To visualize the learning we use the tensorboard, so this has to be installed.
+To visualize the learning we use the tensorboard, so this has to be installed if running "main.py".
+This is not needed if you only want to run "play_against_newest_model.ipynb".

 ## Running the code
 The file main_file.py is the master function calling the self-play, training, and evaluation functions.